 - Food and Nutrition

 - To promote regular physical activity

-Responsibility of Primordial prevention –
+Responsibility for Primordial prevention –

 - Parents, Teachers and Peers group: Imparting health education

-- Government : Legislating and enacting laws
+- Government: Legislating and enacting laws

-- Professional and nonprofessional organizations
+- Professional and non-professional organizations

 - Hospitals, Health practitioners and health care workers

 - Primary Prevention –

 - The action was taken prior to the onset of disease, which removes the possibility that a disease will ever occur